tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### NavigationLink3D
-The second node is useful when you want to add connections to the `NavMesh` manually.
+This node is helpful when you want to add connections to the `NavMesh` manually.
 For example, you can add a link to a ledge to enable the agent to **jump down**, or make them **jump over** a gap.

 **Add** the `NavigationLink3D` node to the scene.
 I like to keep them as a **child** of the `NavigationRegion3D`, but you are free to put them where you want.
 The link has several interesting properties:
 - `Bidirectional` - control whether the agent can traverse the link **both ways**